St. Louis Cardinals

 The Cardinals failed to make the playoffs last year, which ended their five-year playoff streak.
 St. Louis won more than 85 games in each of their nine seasons.
 They finished 3rd in the National League in runs scored (779).
 It was a huge increase over 2015 (647).
 Their slide came from 187 more runs allowed than 2015 (525) by their pitching staff.
 The Cardinals have 11 World Series titles.

 St. Louis lost 1B Brandon Moss and OF Matt Holliday to free agency.
 SP Jaime Garcia was traded to the Braves for 2B Luke Dykstra, SP Chris Ellis, and SP John Gant.
 Their big signing was OF Dexter Fowler who takes off the centerfield job.
 The only other player added of value was RP Brett Cecil.
+In February, the Cardinals lost P Anthony Reyes for the season with a right elbow injury that required surgery (Tommy John).

 They ranked 7th in the NL in ERA (4.08) and 13th in bullpen ERA (3.62) with 28 wins, 21 losses, and 38 saves.